getgauge/taiko/README.md

 This installs Taiko and the latest version of Chromium browser.

-Then you need to install gauge JavaScript plugin to do the coding.
+Then, you need to install gauge JavaScript plugin to do the coding.

     $ gauge install js

-Now we are all set to do some testing!
+Now, we are all set to do some testing!

 ## Interactive Recorder